chaosblade-io/chaosblade/docs/code_styles.md

 ### RULE007 - Lowercase log and error

 No matter log or error, first letter of the message must be lower-case.
-So, `logrus.Debugf("failed to add list: %v", err)` is encouraged.
-And `logrus.Debugf("Failed to add list: %v", err)` is not perferred.
+So, `log.Debugf("failed to add list: %v", err)` is encouraged.
+And `log.Debugf("Failed to add list: %v", err)` is not perferred.

 ### RULE008 - Nested errors